 Your vendor might have given you a lab test with your flower.
-The lab test should show the level of CBDa and CBD and a total CBD number (CBDa + CBD).
-Use the total CBD number in the calculator above.
+The lab test should show the level of CBDa, CBD, and a total CBD number (CBDa + CBD).
+Type the total CBD number in the calculator above.

 If you don’t have a lab report, you can simply multiply CBDa percentage by 0.878, then add that number to any existing percentage of CBD to arrive at the total amount of CBD.